-For professional clubs and contracted players, the closing of the January Transfer Window on Wednesday night marks the end of months of speculation and rumour.
-Well at least until it all starts again.
+For professional clubs and contracted players, the closing of the Summer and January Transfer Windows marks the end of months of speculation and rumour.
+Well, for approximately five minutes at least until it all starts again.

-It’s a little different for non league clubs, particularly those at the lower levels including our own Hellenic Football League sides where players are registered for teams in the most part on non contract basis, but that doesn’t mean that there isn’t still a transfer window to close!
+It’s a little different for non league clubs, particularly those at the lower levels including our own National League, Isthmian League and Combined Counties League sides where players are registered for teams in the most part on non-contract basis, but that doesn’t mean that there isn’t still a transfer window to close!

-Darrell has gone in to more depth on the complexities of the non league player transfer system and 7 day approach rule here, but the deadline for player registrations in the Hellenic League and as we understand it the whole English Football Pyramid is 5pm on Saturday 31st March 2018.
-The Thames Valley Women’s Football League deadline is Thursday 15th March.
+A few years ago, our much-missed co-editor Darrell Freeland went into more depth on the complexities of the non league player transfer system and 7 day approach rule here, but the deadline for player registrations in the various leagues covered by Football in Berkshire are as follows:

 This means that there will be no new player transfers after that date and no Steve Gabb transfer updates until the summer!